Adolphustown

 Adolphustown is a geographic area located in Greater Napanee, Ontario, Canada, on the Adolphus Reach of the Bay of Quinte in Lake Ontario.
 Adolphustown is now part of the town of Greater Napanee.
-The rural character of the Adolphustown region remains largely undisturbed today and the area, with its picturesque lakefront location, remains popular for the cultivation of apples and strawberries.
+The rural character of the Adolphustown region remains largely undisturbed today, and the area, with its picturesque lakefront location, remains popular for cultivating apples and strawberries.

 History

 Adolphustown was founded in 1784 by United Empire Loyalists.
 The original Loyalist Landing site is now the 74 acre U.E.L.
 Heritage Centre & Park, a museum, public park, and family campground.

 The settlement was named for Prince Adolphus, Duke of Cambridge, seventh son of King George III.
 A number of Quakers settled in this area in 1784 and held their first Monthly Meetings in Canada here.

-The Old Hay Bay Church, built by United Empire Loyalist settlers in 1792 and the oldest Methodist building in Canada, was designated a National Historic Site of Canada.
-It is open during the summer.